TaraHelberg/FantasyMatchUp-MemoryGame/README.md

     + GitHub for my repository and external project deployment.
     + Google Fonts for my font choose for the project.
     + Favicon.ico for adding a nice little personal touch to my page
+    + W3S Schools for code assistance and information

 # Testing